 These primitives allow us to skip or overlap certain steps of the typical iterative MapReduce computational flow.
 Having patterns that are more natural avoids unnecessary steps in traditional MR and iterative MR. Another advantage is the ability of the frameworks to optimize these operations transparently for the users, even affording the possibility of different optimizations (poly-algorithm) for different use cases and environments.
 For example, a communication algorithm that’s best for smaller data sizes might not be the best for larger ones.
 In such cases, the collective communication operations can opt to implement multiple algorithm implementations to be used for different data sizes.

 Finding the most optimal communication pattern implementations for a cloud environment is harder for the outsiders due to the black box nature of cloud environments.
 As such we don’t have any information about the actual topology or the interconnects of public clouds.
-This presents an interesting opportunity for cloud providers to provide optimized implementations of these primitives as cloud infrastructure services, which can be used by the framework developers.
+This presents an interesting opportunity for cloud providers to offer optimized implementations of these primitives as cloud infrastructure services, which can be used by the framework developers.

 These primitives also have the capability to make the applications more efficient by overlapping communication with computation.
 Frameworks can start the execution of collectives as soon as the first results are produced from the Map tasks.
 For example, in the Map-AllGather primitive, partial Map results are broadcasted to all the nodes as soon as they become available.
 It is also possible to perform some of the computations in the data transfer layer, like in the Map-AllReduce primitive.
 The data reduction can be performed hierarchically using a reduction tree.